garrandall/popular-music-data/tracks/breathe-michelle-branch.md

 and its keeping you away
 So just give me one good reason
 Tell me why I should stay
-'Cause I dont wanna waste another moment in saying things we never meant to say
+'Cause I don't wanna waste another moment in saying things we never meant to say

 And I Take it just a little bit